-When we add these up, we find that Jim's net worth had climbed from $18,000 up to about $46,000 in real terms, giving him an inflation-adjusted total return of about $28,000 (155%) over the ten years of sustained inflation.
+When we add these up, we find that Jim's net worth has climbed from $18,000 up to about $46,000 in real terms, meaning an inflation-adjusted total return of about $28,000 (155%) over the ten years of sustained inflation.
 Jim simultaneously went long the real and short the symbol, and when the symbol (the dollar) then had a loss of confidence and plunged in value - Jim's net worth soared as a direct result.

 While the first Little Pig lost 62% of his net worth investing in common stocks in inflationary times, and the second Little Pig lost 2.5% in real terms through owning real estate - our third Little Pig turned those problems into a 461% nominal profit, and a 155% real dollar profit.
 As an individual of quite limited resources, Jim played the Great Game and played it well.

 Gold did excel during the inflationary 1970s and 1980s, as it may again if another round of major inflation awaits us.
 This performance is well known.
 The irony, however, is that gold is not where most households made their money.
 As documented in the newly published book, The Secret Power Within Your Mortgage (more information below), when we track exact national averages from 1972 to 1982, the average homeowner saw their real equity grow from 25% of their mortgage amount to 500% of their mortgage amount as a direct result of being effectively short the dollar during a sustained period of relatively high inflation - even while real estate prices where slightly declining on an inflation-adjusted basis.